linked-art/linked.art/docs/community/projects/ees2/docs/quire/index.md

 When the user runs commands that retrieve Linked Art data and figures, the data and figure hashes will be added to caches.
 When a URI that has been passed is passed again, the program will retrieve Linked Art data from the cache instead of making new http requests to refetch the data.

 The user has the ability to change the fields they wish to retrieve as they work on their project.
 Therefore, there could be cases where the user passes a URI they have passed before, but wishes to retrieve fields that are not in the cache.
 The ‘--force’ option allows the user to ignore cache and refetch Linked Art to retrieve the desired fields.
-The cache entry for the URI is rewritten.
+The cache and objects.yaml entries for the URI are overwritten.

 `quire add <thing> <uri> [id1] [id2] --force`